 While many companies aren't using PFOA and PFOS anymore, the chemicals can linger for years.
 That’s why PFASs are considered persistent industrial chemicals, also known as persistent organic pollutants (POPs).
-These chemicals don’t break down in the environment and can get into the soil and drinking water systems along with streams, rivers and lakes, so most people have detectable levels of it, either through their water or food.
+These chemicals don’t break down in the environment and can get into the soil and drinking water systems.
 Areas with industrial plants or firefighter facilities tend to have the highest amounts of the chemicals.

 What are the dangers of PFAS in the water supply?